 - Violet India ink (or any color of watercolor; I used purple watercolor in the video tutorial)

 - Straight pen fitted with a Nikko G nib

 - Size 0 or 1 paintbrush

-Place the handmade paper over the printed letter page.
-Try your best to line up the edges of the handmade paper with the black guidelines around the letter!
+First, print out a letter from the Illuminated Letters Printable Alphabet.
+Then, place the watercolor (or handmade) paper over the printed letter page.
+Try your best to line up the edges of the paper with the black guidelines around the letter!
 Then, put both pieces of paper on a light box (or against a bright window).
 Once you can see the outline of the letter, lightly trace over it with a pencil.